Skip to content

 Explanations

-There are no any premises so we could say which state, HIGH or LOW, would be read on our pin PIN_IN.
+There are no any premises so you could say which state, HIGH or LOW, would be read on our pin PIN_IN.
 The input is "free" - that is, it doesn't have a solid connection to voltage or ground, and it will randomly return either HIGH or LOW.
 In this case situation is similar to the following piece of code

 MacBook-Air-Piotr:tutorials_electronics_pull_resistors fulmanp$ gcc test_01.c